Social Media Marketing: Make the Most of Your Platforms

-Fifty-five percent of all buyers go online when they first embark on their home buying journey.
-When they get there, the gaggle of real estate agents vying for the home buyer’s attention is real.
+Half of all buyers go online when they first embark on their home buying journey.
+When they get there, the gaggle of real estate agents vying for the home buyer’s attention is overwhelming.
 As an agent, your digital marketing efforts are critical if you want clients to notice you.
 Digital marketing and, more specifically, social media marketing has become a powerful tool to reach and convert clients in recent years.

 CRMs And Your Marketing Spend